 Fortunately, the murder hornet’s presence in the United States primarily kept to Washington state.
 Furthermore, there have been no recent sightings of the murder hornet, leading entomologists to believe that the eradication of this pest may have been successful.
 However, as this has not been fully confirmed, you may still want to know what these murder hornets are all about.

 Besides the very large size of this hornet, it can be identified by its characteristic orange head, brown antennae, and tiger-like orange and black stripes.
-Although this hornet is native to Asia and has been found in parts of Russia, this bug has for the first time, recently invaded the Pacific Northwest and North America, specifically Washington.
+Although this hornet is native to Asia and has been found in parts of Russia, this bug invaded the Pacific Northwest and North America, specifically Washington.

-Scientists are not quite sure how the hornets invaded from their native area, possibly in international cargo, but scientists are doing their best to eradicate the invasive hornet as soon as possible.
-Although only a handful of reports have been verified thus far, locating all of the populations early is critical to prevent establishment, especially because the hornet is most active in the summer and fall.
+Scientists are not quite sure how the hornets invaded from their native area, possibly in international cargo, but eradication efforts were promptly started once sightings were reported.
+Although only a handful of reports had been verified at the time, locating all of the populations early was critical to preventing establishment, especially because the hornet is most active in the summer and fall.

-Scientists in the Northwest United States are currently doing their best to locate any populations of this invasive insect by trapping and monitoring them in order to eradicate their presence immediately before the hornet potentially establishes in the area.
-Although, thankfully, these hornets are not located in South Florida, residents and beekeepers are being asked to please report any sightings of these hornets to the Department of Agriculture for the State of Washington.
+No, the murder hornet has not been spotted anywhere in Florida.
+Scientists in the Northwest United States have done their best to locate any populations of this invasive insect by trapping and monitoring them in order to eradicate their presence.
+There have been no recent reports of the Asian giant hornet in the United States.
+Still, residents and beekeepers have been asked to please report any sightings of these hornets to the Department of Agriculture for the State of Washington.

 While you may not need to worry about the giant hornet bothering your Florida home, there are still a multitude of other pests that can be causing problems for you and your family.
 At Hulett Environmental Services, we’re equipped to handle them all.